-Mr. Shartzer was previously a judicial law clerk to the Honorable Sharon Prost of the U.S. Court of Appeals for the Federal Circuit (2010-2011).
+Adam was previously a judicial law clerk to the Honorable Sharon Prost of the U.S. Court of Appeals for the Federal Circuit (2010-2011).
 In addition, he served as a judicial intern to the Honorable Richard Linn of the U.S. Court of Appeals for the Federal Circuit (2007-2008), as well as a judicial intern to the Honorable Robert L. Barton, Jr., of the U.S. International Trade Commission (2007).
-Mr. Shartzer was previously a summer associate with Fish (2007) and worked as an engineer for Solers Inc. (2003-2005).
+Adam was previously a summer associate with Fish & Richardson (2007) and worked as an engineer for Solers Inc. (2003-2005).

 Board of Trustees of the University of Illinois v.
 Micron Technology, Inc. (Appeal Nos.
-14-1509, -1510, -1511) – Represented appellee Micron in appeals of three final written decisions by the PTAB rendering invalid all claims of three University patents.
+14-1509, -1510, -1511) – Represented appellee Micron in appeals of three final written decisions by the Patent Trial and Appeal Board rendering invalid all claims of three university patents.
 The Federal Circuit affirmed the PTAB’s judgment.

 OneSubsea IP UK Limited v.
-FMC Technologies, Inc. (2:15-cv-445, Eastern District of Texas) – Representing Defendant/Counterclaim Plaintiff FMC Technologies in a twelve patent litigation regarding subsea drilling equipment.
+FMC Technologies, Inc. (2:15-cv-445, Eastern District of Texas) – Representing defendant/counterclaim plaintiff FMC Technologies in a 12-patent litigation regarding subsea drilling equipment.
 Judge Gilstrap granted our client FMC’s motion to transfer to the Southern District of Texas.